What is redundancy?

-(e) The claim is presented within the time limit broadly six months of dismissal but this point requires care.
+(e) The claim is presented within the time limit of broadly six months from the date of dismissal (but this point requires care).

 Compensation for redundancy is defined by statute.
 It is modest and calculated by reference to a formula.
 Sometimes the basic entitlements are enhanced by the individual’s contract of employment.

 The calculation is A x B x C where:-

 A equals the number of complete years service to a maximum of 20.
 B equals one week’s gross pay subject to a maximum ceiling revised annually (£508 per week in 2018).
 C equals a multiple based on age: Each year of service up to age 21 equals 0.5; Each year of service whilst aged 22 to 40 equals 1; and each year of service aged 41 to 65 equals 1.5.
 The maximum possible payment is £15,240.